Ekshiv/PowerBi_Projects/Adventure_Works_Report/README.md

 ## What I Did 👨‍💻

-During this project, I had the privilege of stepping into the role of Lead Business Intelligence Analyst for Adventure Works Cycles.
-Here's a summary of the tasks I completed:
+During this project, I had the privilege of stepping into the role of Lead Business Intelligence Analyst for Adventure Works Cycles.Here's a summary of the tasks I completed:

 1️⃣ Connecting & Transforming Data 🔄:
 - Explored Power BI Query Editor for data connections and basic transformations.